RMT120430/Sillytavern_ThemeColorPicker/README.md

 ## 🔹Notes

-- This feature requires a modern browser.
+- This feature is only available on PC
+- If there are fixed color codes in custom CSS styles, the colors will not display correctly (but the interface theme color will still change normally)
 - The Firefox browser does not currently support the EyeDropper API.
-- Color changes take effect immediately.
+- After the color is picked, the change will take effect immediately

 ## 🔹Troubleshooting